abemscac/pies-doc/docs/react/reactive-values.md

 <Video src="/video/react/reactive-values_reactive.mov" />

 However, you may have noticed that the value on the screen is always different from the value we see in the console.
 Good news is, this is not a bug, but it does confuse everyone!
-We'll explain this when we get to [Reactivity](./reactivity), just don't worry about it now.
+We'll explain this when we get to [Component Rendering](./component-rendering), just don't worry about it now.

 Also, it's okay if you have no idea what does [`useState()`](./use-state) do.
 Just keep in mind that updating reactive values will cause the component to re-render and you're good to go!